|

 (single talk or 3-part series)

-Over the centuries since then, men making art have tended to
+Over the centuries, men making art have portrayed women

-This lecture or lecture series looks at how the male gaze has rendered the
+This lavishly illustrated lecture or lecture series looks at how the male gaze has rendered the

 female and explores the changes when women have the chance to